How to completely delete your Facebook account, loose ends and all

-Some consider Facebook as a welcome way to keep in touch with relatives and friends across the world, and interact with groups of people with similar interests.
-Other see a darker side filled with political fighting, privacy oversteps and rampant misinformation.
-Others still may just crave a break.
+For some, Facebook is a welcome and essential way to keep in touch with relatives and friends across the world, and interact with groups of people with similar interests.
+Others see a darker side filled with political fighting, privacy oversteps and rampant misinformation.
+Still others may simply need a break from doomscrolling.

 Whatever your reason, we'll show you how to delete every trace of your Facebook account.
 It's important to note that there's a difference between deleting your Facebook account and deactivating it.
 Deleting Facebook also severs ties to Facebook Messenger, the social platform's chat app.
 If you want to also delete Instagram and WhatsApp, which are Facebook properties, you'll need to do that separately.